netdata/netdata/packaging/windows/WINDOWS_INSTALLER.md

-For faster installation, the silent mode does not display the [cloud license](https://raw.githubusercontent.com/netdata/netdata/master/src/web/gui/v2/LICENSE.md), or the [GPL3 license](https://www.gnu.org/licenses/gpl-3.0.txt).
+For faster installation, the silent mode does not display the [cloud license](https://raw.githubusercontent.com/netdata/netdata/master/src/web/gui/v2/LICENSE.md), nor the [GPL3 License](https://www.gnu.org/licenses/gpl-3.0.txt).
 However, you must use the `/A` option to indicate that you accept both licenses before proceeding.

 In silent mode, the following options are available without additional arguments: